ydsong2/longevity-biomarker-tracker/TEAM_GUIDE.md

-# 🧬 Longevity Biomarker Tracking System — Team Guide (v1.0 FINAL)
+ma# 🧬 Longevity Biomarker Tracking System — Team Guide (v1.0 FINAL)

 Welcome to the repo!
 This page is the **source‑of‑truth for who owns what, what lives where, and the 5‑minute routine to spin everything up locally.**